Accessibility Menu

 Lobby of the Sutton Building, University of Utah

-"I am very honored to be recognized by AGI for a career that has been so engaging and fulfilling,” says Chan who served as department chair during which time she appointed the U’s first Geology and Geophysics faculty coordinator of outreach.
+"I am very honored to be recognized by AGI for a career that has been so engaging and fulfilling,” says Chan who served as department chair during which time she was appointed the U’s first Geology and Geophysics faculty coordinator of outreach.
 “Being a part of the Earth science community has been an experience beyond my expectations.
 I’ve learned from so many wonderful people and made connections across cultures and countries that I will never forget.
 This has inspired me to share my passion for Earth science with the public. “

 That passion for sharing has led to Chan's being featured in documentaries including National Geographic and Discovery Channel television shows.
 Additionally, she has been a guest on National Public Radio’s Science Friday, and has served as a science advisor for PBS-Nova Science Now.
 Her NASA science and outreach activities include Endeavor 2016 Dynamic Mars Webinars for K-12 teachers, Mars for Earthlings webinars and short courses and development of teaching modules for higher education instructors.